NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/BSim/BSimTutorial_Evaluating_Matches.md

 Synchronized scrolling can be toggled using the ![lock icon](images/lock.gif) and ![unlock icon](images/unlock.gif) icons in the toolbar.

-Exercise:

 1. Experiment with locking and unlocking synchronized scrolling.

 ## Exercise: Applying Signatures

-If you are satisified with a given match, you might want to apply information about the match to the queried function.
+If you are satisfied with a given match, you might want to apply information about the matching function to the queried function.
 For example, you might want to apply the name or signature of the function.
 There are some subtleties which determine how much information is safe to apply.
 Hence there are three actions available under the **Apply From Other** menu when you right-click in the left panel:

-1. **Function Name** will apply the function's name (and namespace) to the function on the left.
+1. **Function Name** will apply the right function's name and namespace to the function on the left.
-1. **Function Signature** will apply the name and namespace and "skeleton" data types.
+1. **Function Signature** will apply the name, namespace, and "skeleton" data types.
     Structure and union data types are not transferred.
     Instead, empty placeholder structures are created.
 1. **Function Signature and Data Types** will apply the name and signature with full data types.
-   This may result in many data types being imported into the program (e.g., structures which refer to other structures).
+   This may result in many data types being imported into the program (consider structures which refer to other structures).

 **Warning**: You should be absolutely certain that the datatypes are the exactly the same before applying signatures and data types.
 If there have been any changes to a datatype's definition, you could end up bringing incorrect datatypes into a program, even using BSim matches with 1.0 similarity.
 Applying full data types is also problematic for cross-architecture matches.

-Exercise:

 1. Since we know it's safe, apply the function signature and data types to the left function.

-There are similarly-named actions available on rows of Function Matches table in the BSim Search Results window.
+There are similarly-named actions available on rows of the Function Matches table in the BSim Search Results window.
 The **Status** column contains information about which rows have had their matches applied.

 ## Exercise: Comparing Callees